LCAV/pyroomacoustics/CONTRIBUTING.rst

 How to deploy a new version to pypi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. git checkout pypi_release
+1. git checkout pypi-release
 2. git merge master
 3. Change version number in ``pyroomacoustics/version.py`` to new version number vX.Y.Z
 4. Edit ``CHANGELOG.rst`` as follows

-   - Add new title ``vX.Y.Z_ - YEAR-MONTH-DAY`` under ``Unreleased``, add "Nothing yet" in the unreleased section
+   - Add new title ``X.Y.Z_ - YEAR-MONTH-DAY`` under ``Unreleased``, add "Nothing yet" in the unreleased section.
-   - Edit appropriately the lists of links at the bottom of the file
+   - Edit appropriately the lists of links at the bottom of the file.
 5. git commit
 6. git tag vX.Y.Z
-7. git push origin pypi_release —tags
+7. git push origin pypi-release —tags
 8. git checkout master
-9. git merge pypi_release
+9. git merge pypi-release
 10. git push origin master

 Reference